Vancouver Elementary Workshops

 Crazy Chemistry

 Put on your lab coats and safety goggles because in this workshop we will be doing chemistry!
-Students will be able to explore chemical processes and their properties through hands-on experiments such as slime!
+Students will explore chemical and physical changes, as well as basic principles of chemistry, through fun demos and a hands-on experiment creating slime!

 Electrifying Energy